chrisns/talks/IsItTimeToPutYourPetKubernetesDown.md

 ![bg](./images/rubikscube.jpeg)

 <!--
-Choices, choices as far as the eye can see.
+Choices, right? choices as far as the eye can see.
 -->

 ---